richieBao/python-urbanPlanning/draft_richie bao/Parametric design literature review.md

 parametric modeling will provide predictive models of land cover and the threedimensional form of a city into the future, based upon a range of design parameters.
 Our analysis of time, as a design parameter, will include the perception and resilience of landscape-based changes through the day, the seasons, year upon year, the centuries, and the millennium.[1-14]

+The importance of computation design emphasizes once again the critical importance of STEM (science, technology, engineering, mathematics) education.
+It also highlights the challenge of fitting this needed knowledge into an already jam-packed curriculum.
+Undoubtedly, the user interface will increasingly make such tools accessible to a wider range of users, although not every landscape architect will have the interest and aptitude to embrace the mathematical or programming skills necessary for parametric design.
+[1-14]

+Just as many firms have CADD and BIM managers today, one can envision the position of “Director of Parametric Design” within landscape architecture firms, a position that already exists within some product design companies, such as Nike, and a growing number of architecture firms.[1-14]

 ### 复杂系统（complex system）

 ### 算法（algorithm）